Tourism in West Bengal: Culture

 The culture of West Bengal attracts tourists from around the world.
 It has its roots in literature, music, fine arts, drama and cinema.
 The Darjeeling Himalayan hill region shows a different cultural aspect.
 Rabindranath Tagore is Asia's first Nobel laureate and composer of India's national anthem.
 Swami Vivekananda was a key figure in introducing Vedanta and Yoga in Europe and the USA.

-They all belong from West Bengal, and their houses and residencies like Shantiniketan and Jorasanko Thakur Bari are world-famous and attract many tourists.
+They all belong from West Bengal, and their houses and residencies like Shantiniketan and Jorasanko Thakur Bari attract many tourists.

 West Bengal also has a long tradition of popular literature, music and drama largely based on Bengali folklore and Hindu epics and Puranas.

 The Baul tradition is a unique heritage of Bengali folk music, which has also been influenced by regional music traditions.
 Other folk music forms include Gombhira and Bhawaiya.
 Folk music in West Bengal is often accompanied by the ektara, a one-stringed instrument.
 West Bengal also has a heritage in North Indian classical music.
 "Rabindrasangeet", songs composed and set into tune by Rabindranath Tagore, and "Nazrul geeti" (by Kazi Nazrul Islam) are popular.
 Also prominent are other musical forms like Dwijendralal, Atulprasad and Rajanikanta's songs and "adhunik" or modern music from films and other composers.

 However, since the early 1990s, there has been an emergence and popularisation of new genres of music, including fusions of Baul and jazz by several Bangla bands, as well as the emergence of Jeebonmukhi Gaan (a modern genre based on realism).
 Bengali dance forms draw from folk traditions, especially those of the tribal groups, as well as the broader Indian dance traditions.
 Chau dance of Purulia is a rare form of mask dance.
 West Bengal is known for Bengali folk music such as baul and kirtans and gajan, and modern songs including Bengali "adhunik" (modern) songs.